Break of gauge: Piggyback operation

 One method of achieving interoperability between rolling stock of different gauges is to piggyback stock of one gauge on special transporter wagons or even ordinary flat wagons fitted with rails.
 This enables rolling stock to reach workshops and other lines of the same gauge to which they are not otherwise connected.
 Piggyback operation by the trainload occurred as a temporary measure between Port Augusta and Marree during gauge conversion work in the 1950s to bypass steep gradients and washaways in the Flinders Ranges.

 Narrow-gauge railways were favoured in the underground slate quarries of North Wales, as tunnels could be smaller.
 The Padarn Railway operated transporter wagons on their gauge railway, each carrying four slate trams.
 When the Great Western Railway acquired one of the narrow-gauge lines in Blaenau Ffestiniog, it deployed a similar type of transporter wagon to allow continued use of the quarries' existing slate wagons.

 Transporter wagons are most commonly used to transport narrow-gauge stock along standard-gauge lines.
+Sometimes whole trains of one gauge are loaded onto rails mounted on wagons of the other gauge.
+This occurred between Port Pirie and Maree for a short while in the 1950s.

 At the Guinness brewery in Dublin there used to be internal narrow gauge and gauge (standard gauge for Ireland), and to avoid the need for steam locomotives of both gauges the narrow-gauge engines were provided with standard-gauge converter wagons (named "haulage trucks").
 The narrow-gauge steam locomotive was lowered into the haulage truck using a gantry, and its wheels rested on rollers, which in turn drove the haulage wagon wheels via a 3:1 reduction gear.
 Several of these locomotives survived into preservation, including locomotive No23 complete with haulage wagon and lifting gantry preserved at Brockham museum in 1966, and now at the Amberley Museum Railway.

 More rarely, standard-gauge vehicles are carried over narrow-gauge tracks using adaptor vehicles; examples include the Rollbocke transporter wagon arrangements in Germany, Austria, and the Czech Republic, and the milk transporter wagons of the Leek and Manifold Valley Light Railway in England.

-As of 2010, Japan is developing the Train on Train piggyback concept.
+As of 2010, Japan is developing the Train on Train piggyback concept, though this project has been abandoned by 2020.